rust-lang-ru/book/rustbook-en/nostarch/chapter15.md

 common kind of pointer in Rust is a reference, which you learned about in Chapter 4.
 References are indicated by the `&` symbol and borrow the value they point to.
-They don’t have any special capabilities other than referring to data.
-Also, they don’t have any overhead and are the kind of pointer we use most often.
+They don’t have any special capabilities other than referring to data, and have no overhead.

-*Smart pointers*, on the other hand, are data structures that not only act like a pointer but also have additional metadata and capabilities.
+*Smart pointers*, on the other hand, are data structures that act like a pointer but also have additional metadata and capabilities.
 The concept of smart pointers isn’t unique to Rust: smart pointers originated in C++ and exist in other languages as well.
-In Rust, the different smart pointers defined in the standard library provide functionality beyond that provided by references.
+Rust has a variety of smart pointers defined in the standard library that provide functionality beyond that provided by references.
-One example that we’ll explore in this chapter is the *reference counting* smart pointer type.
-This pointer enables you to have multiple owners of data by keeping track of the number of owners and, when no owners remain, cleaning up the data.
+To explore the general concept, we'll look at a couple of different examples of smart pointers, including a *reference counting* smart pointer type.
+This pointer enables you to allow data to have multiple owners by keeping track of the number of owners and, when no owners remain, cleaning up the data.

-In Rust, which uses the concept of ownership and borrowing, an additional difference between references and smart pointers is that references are pointers that only borrow data; in contrast, in many cases, smart pointers *own* the data they point to.
+Rust, with its concept of ownership and borrowing, has an additional difference between references and smart pointers: while references only borrow data, in many cases, smart pointers *own* the data they point to.

-We’ve already encountered a few smart pointers in this book, such as `String` and `Vec<T>` in Chapter 8, although we didn’t call them smart pointers at the time.
+Though we didn't call them as much at the time, we’ve already encountered a few smart pointers in this book, including `String` and `Vec<T>` in Chapter 8.
 Both these types count as smart pointers because they own some memory and allow you to manipulate it.
-They also have metadata (such as their capacity) and extra capabilities or guarantees (such as with `String` ensuring its data will always be valid UTF-8).
+They also have metadata and extra capabilities or guarantees.
+`String`, for example, stores its capacity as metadata and has the extra ability to ensure its data will always be valid UTF-8.

 Smart pointers are usually implemented using structs.
-The characteristic that distinguishes a smart pointer from an ordinary struct is that smart pointers implement the `Deref` and `Drop` traits.
-The `Deref` trait allows an instance of the smart pointer struct to behave like a reference so you can write code that works with either references or smart pointers.
-The `Drop` trait allows you to customize the code that is run when an instance of the smart pointer goes out of scope.
+Unlike an ordinary struct, smart pointers implement the `Deref` and `Drop` traits.
+The `Deref` trait allows an instance of the smart pointer struct to behave like a reference so you can write your code to work with either references or smart pointers.
+The `Drop` trait allows you to customize the code that's run when an instance of the smart pointer goes out of scope.
 In this chapter, we’ll discuss both traits and demonstrate why they’re important to smart pointers.

 Given that the smart pointer pattern is a general design pattern used frequently in Rust, this chapter won’t cover every existing smart pointer.
 Many